 Lozen isn’t much for boxes — which are commonplace in the music world — because “magic happens outside”, says Ontario born Quebecer, real name Meaghan Mullaly.
 The British Columbia based singer-songwriter and bandleader goes way beyond classification with a mixed bag of genre-bending offerings from trippy R&B, jazz-infused ballads, to golden era style hip-hop and dirty electronic bass.
 Think Jessie Reyez meets A Tribe Called Quest with a dose of Dub FX.

-Her forthcoming album Goal Digger — due out November 27th, 2020 on Soul Path Records — is a declaration of faith.
+Lozen's Goal Digger album — out now on Soul Path Records — is a declaration of faith.
 A covenant to freedom.
 A seven-track ode to the soul.
 It’s a record of awakening through convergence: Between the hard-rock and the gem, between Lozen as a collaborator and Lozen as a woman on her own, between unleashing the inner child and aligning with the higher self, between living a life in peace and love with all things, but also not taking bullshit from any oppressor lying down.
 It’s “dancing with the cosmos, sensing the rhythm,” musically delivered with classic 808 boom bap, doo-wop harmonies, and warm vintage vinyl flavour.

 The first track released off Goal Digger is the hard-hitting “Rumors”, calling out certain people in the industry and their politics for being downright skeezy, albeit cryptically.
 The song does everything short of naming names because diss-tracks ain’t really her style.
 You see, Lozen is more about building bridges than burning them.
 The tone set is full-on battle-rap mode — a scene that once propelled her career on Canada’s West Coast that she consciously chose to step away from — still the message is clear.